Luke-zhang-04/processing-vscode/README.md

 Use the pallet command "Processing: Open Documentation for Selection" to open the processing documentation for the current selection.

 By default uses processing.org's documentation.
 Can change to p5js's if preferred using the `processing.docs` setting.

+## Command: Run

+Runs the current processing project (from current working directory).
+Also includes a run button in the editor menu

 ## Command: Search Processing Website